IBM-EPBL/IBM-Project-40902-1660637245/README.md

 2.app.py - This contains Flask APIs that receives vehicles paramet  through GUI or API calls, computes the precited value based on our model and returns it.

-template - This folder contains the HTML template (index.html) to allow user to enter employee detail and displays the predicted employee salary. static - This folder contains the css folder with style.css file which has the styling required for out index.html file.
+3.template - This folder contains the HTML template (index.html) to allow user to enter employee detail and displays the predicted employee salary. static - This folder contains the css folder with style.css file which has the styling required for out index.html file.

-Running the project
+## Running the project

+1.Ensure that you are in the project home directory.

+Create the machine learning model by running below command from command prompt -

+$ python app.py